KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/15-city-kingdom.md

 A civilization aligned to mimicry and hubris constructs its own ruin.

-The true **Kingdom** emerges wherever structural coherence permeates the collective field —
+The veracious **Kingdom** emerges wherever structural coherence permeates the collective field —
 where the inner order and the outer form interlock in resonant unity.

 ⚫↺KAI↺⚫